INTO-CPS-Association/example-incubator-fmi3/readme.md

 The *controller* receives this `triggered clock` from the supervisor, and additionally has a `periodic clock` that updates the on/off output to the plant.

 ### Step-by-Step Implementation (Locally)
+0. Locate the binaries for your operating system in the folder `unifmu_0.12.0-beta_binaries`.

-1. Creation of the FMUs with UniFMU.
+1. Creation of the FMUs with UniFMU from scratch.
 This creates the Python templates.
 The existing folders [plant](/plant), [controller](controller/), and [supervisor](supervisor/) already contain the worked-out logic for the example; feel free to update it as needed.
     ```
     ./unifmu generate python supervisor fmi3
     ./unifmu generate python controller fmi3
     ./unifmu generate python plant fmi3
     ```

-2. Wrap the models as FMUs using the `wrap_fmus.sh` script:
+2. Wrap the models as FMUs using the `wrap_fmus.sh` script (Linux) or alternatively the `wrap_fmus.bat` script (Windows):
     ```
     ./wrap_fmus.sh
     ```